Direction Reaction Creation

-Direction Reaction Creation is an anthology issued in 1997 by the British band The Jam.
-It includes 117 tracks over 5 discs, including all of the songs from their singles (although, where applicable, the A sides are present in their album versions only) and six studio albums.
-The box set reached #8 in the UK Album Chart.
+Direction Reaction Creation is an anthology issued in 1997 by the British band the Jam.
+It includes 117 tracks over 5 discs.
+Discs 1 to 4 comprise all of the band's studio albums and all of the non-album singles and B-sides presented chronologically.
+Disc 5 is made up of demos and outtakes.
+The box set reached number 8 in the UK Albums Chart.